wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 \vspace*{3\baselineskip}

--Why might this leaf form be an advantage for Eucalypts?
+- Why might this leaf form be an advantage for eucalypts?

 \vspace*{3\baselineskip}